geology

 Disagreements During Extraction

-Disputes between the mineral rights owner and the surface rights owner often arise at the time of mineral extraction.
 These activities can require use of the surface and damage the surface owner's enjoyment of the property.
 Here is where the wording of the mineral rights agreement or lease agreement becomes very important.
 The agreement may give the mineral owner the right to extract the mineral at any time, using any methods and without compensation or regard for the surface owner.
 This is why legal assistance should be obtained when selling or leasing mineral rights.

-When purchasing surface rights it is a good idea to carefully examine the wording of any mineral rights agreements that apply to the propety.
+When purchasing surface rights (this can be as simple as buying a home), it is a good idea to carefully examine the wording of any mineral rights agreements that apply to the property.
 These could grant significant liberties to the mineral owner at the time of extraction.
 Although you were not involved in the transaction that sold the mineral rights from the property, you will nevertheless be bound by that contract.
-When you buy a property you buy both its assets and its liabilities.
-Hire an attorney who can do the necessary research and educate you about what you are buying.

 Delayed Damage to the Surface